Government agencies communicate via

-Rents of these flats are heavily subsidised to help those in need.
+HDB’s public rental flats are for low-income citizen households who cannot afford to buy a flat and have no other housing options or family support.
+The rents of these flats are heavily subsidised, to help those in real need.
 You may apply for one if you meet this set of eligibility criteria.

-With Enhanced CPF Housing Grants of up to $80,000, their first flat purchase from HDB will become even more affordable.
-They can use the grants to pay part or all of the downpayment, and reduce their loan amount
+With Enhanced CPF Housing Grants of up to $80,000, their first flat will become even more affordable.
+They can use the grants to pay part or all of the downpayment, and reduce their loan amount.

-Under the Fresh Start Housing Scheme, they can enjoy a Fresh Start Housing Grant of up to $35,000 to buy a 2-room Flexi flat with shorter lease.
+Under the Fresh Start Housing Scheme, eligible second-timer rental families* with children can enjoy a Fresh Start Housing Grant of up to $50,000, to buy a new 2-room Flexi flat with shorter lease or a 3-room flat with shorter lease.

 They will be given priority in sales exercises.
 Up to 10% of available 2-room Flexi and 3-room BTO/ SBF flats will be set aside for them under the Tenants’ Priority Scheme.